Share this article with your friends

 - feminist, postcolonial and contextual interpretation of the Hebrew Bible.

-- Rachel Starr (forthcoming) Reimagining Theologies of Marriage in Contexts of Domestic Violence, Ashgate
+- Rachel Starr (2018) Reimagining Theologies of Marriage in Contexts of Domestic Violence, Abingdon: Routledge

 - David Holgate and Rachel Starr (2006) The SCM Study guide to Biblical Hermeneutics, London: SCM Press.